qi-zohair/HLIPSCS/README.md

-# Title: HLIPSCS: A Rapid and Efficient Algorithm for Image Contrast Enhancement
+# HLIPSCS: A Rapid and Efficient Algorithm for Image Contrast Enhancement

 Please report bugs and/or send comments to Zohair Al-Ameen.
 Email: qizohair@uomosul.edu.iq